 Task Code 25.3 and 25.4 - Well Abandonment

 These task codes shall be used when performing well abandonment by pressure grouting or drill and grout.
-Supporting documentation should include field notes and total depth of each well abandoned as measured on the day of abandonment
+Supporting documentation should include field notes and total depth of each well abandoned as measured for the abandonment event.

 Items covered under this task code include: